 Meetings with current professionals engaged in Holocaust studies, memory and politics

 Friday night services in the city temple

-Thank you for joining us for the Neuberger's annual HEW symposium for young professionals, which featured engaging ways to consider the theme of Untold Stories, including workshops, survivor testimony, discussion, and a keynote.
-Nearly 200 participants in their 20s and 30s considered different perspectives of Holocaust education and remembrance.
+Thank you for joining us at the Neuberger's annual HEW symposium for young professionals, which featured engaging ways to consider the theme of The Holocaust and NOW, including workshops, survivor testimony, discussion, and a keynote.
+Nearly 200 participants in their 20s and 30s participate in this specially-designed Holocaust education and remembrance program each year.